freezer333/nodeaddons/_posts/2016-02-01-how-not-to-access-node-js-from-c-worker-threads.md

 ![Local handles and V8 storage cells](https://raw.githubusercontent.com/freezer333/node-v8-workers/master/imgs/MemorySystem-1.png)

-As you can see from the diagram, the `Local&lt;Object&gt;` handle we create (`target`) will allow us to access V8 storage cells.  `Local` handles only remain valid while the `HandleScope` object active when they are created is in scope.
+As you can see from the diagram, the `Local<Object>` handle we create (`target`) will allow us to access V8 storage cells.  `Local` handles only remain valid while the `HandleScope` object active when they are created is in scope.
 The [V8 Embedder's Guide](https://developers.google.com/v8/embed?hl=en) is once again the primary place to learn about `HandleScope` objects - however put simply, they are containers for handles.
 At a given time, only one `HandleScope` is active within V8 (or more specifically, a V8 `Isolate`).
 Where's the `HandleScope` in the above example?
 Good question!

 It turns out that Node.js creates a `HandleScope` right before it calls our addon on the JavaScript code's behalf.
 This `HandleScope` is destroyed when the C++ addon function returns.
 Thus, any `Local` handle created inside our addon's function only survives until that function returns - meaning `Local` handles can never be accessed in worker threads when dealing with async addons - the worker threads clearly outlive the initial addon function call!